sbunatyan/tavrida/docs/source/controller.rst

 Request handler can return 2 type of responses (dict, :class:`tavrida.messages.Response`, :class:`tavrida.messages.Error`) or None value.

 If dict is returned it will be converted to the :class:`tavrida.messages.Response` object.
-If any exception raises during message processing this exception is converted to :class:`tavrida.messages.Error` object.
+If any exception raises during message processing it is converted to :class:`tavrida.messages.Error` object.

 But you can, of course, return :class:`tavrida.messages.Response` or :class:`tavrida.messages.Error` object explicitly.